Jane Espenson

 From 2011 to 2018, Espenson worked as a consulting producer and co-executive producer on ABC's series Once Upon a Time, and also wrote and directed some of the show's supplementary DVD content and helped develop the show's spin-off series.
 She co-wrote and produced Husbands, an independent original web series, with co-creator Brad Bell.
 She and Bell were nominated for a Writers' Guild Award for their work on the series.
 Espenson also contributed writing to seasons 1 and 3 of the Marvel series Jessica Jones, and was an executive producer of the HBO series The Nevers.

-She currently works on the Apple TV+ series Foundation.
+She is a writer and executive producer on the Apple TV+ series Foundation.

 She has written numerous comic books, edited multiple volumes of essays, and published several short stories.